Sequential hypothesis testing for continuously-monitored quantum systems: Hypothesis testing

 It is customary to assess the performance of such strategies by the so-called type-I error or false positive, $\alpha_{1}=P_{0}(d=1)$, occurring when $h_{0}$ is rejected despite holding true, and type II error or false negative $\alpha_{0}=P_{1}(d=0)$, occurring when $h_{0}$ is accepted while the data has been generated in accordance with $h_{1}$.
 Since there is a trade-off between these two types of error one cannot minimize them independently.
 For this reason, one defines a single figure of merit, i.e. an optimality criterion for the different strategies, based on two standard approaches: \begin{itemize} \item \textit{Symmetric} hypothesis testing: follows a Bayesian approach, where prior probabilities $\{\pi_{0},\pi_{1}=1-\pi_{0}\}$ are assigned to each hypothesis so that the total probability of error can be computed as

-where the lower bound is attained by deciding for the most likely hypothesis, i.e. $d(\mathcal{Y}_{n})=0$ if $p_{0}(\mathcal{Y}_{n})\pi_{0} \geq p_{1}(\mathcal{Y}_{n})\pi_{1}$ and $d(\mathcal{Y}_{n})=1$ otherwise \footnote{We use the lowercase notation $p_{k}(\mathcal{Y}_{n})$ to denote the probability density in the n-dimensional space calculated under the hypothesis $h_{k}$}. \item \textit{Asymmetric} hypothesis testing, where one is rather interested in minimizing only one of the two types of error whilst maintaining the other smaller than a predefined constant. \end{itemize}
+where the lower bound is attained by deciding for the most likely hypothesis, i.e. $d(\mathcal{Y}_{n})=0$ if $p_{0}(\mathcal{Y}_{n})\pi_{0} \geq p_{1}(\mathcal{Y}_{n})\pi_{1}$ and $d(\mathcal{Y}_{n})=1$ otherwise. {We use the lowercase notation to denote the probability densities, and reserve uppercase to denote the probability of events}. \item \textit{Asymmetric} hypothesis testing, where one is rather interested in minimizing only one of the two types of error whilst maintaining the other smaller than a predefined constant. \end{itemize}

 A central quantity in binary hypothesis testing is the log-likelihood ratio (LLR)

 Indeed, the Neyman-Pearson theorem \cite{cover2006} singles out the LLR test as an optimal one in the following sense: For $a>0$ define the decision function (called likelihood test)